tanmayjoshi28/DISEASE-PREDICTION-WEBSITE/README.md

 HTMLS FOLDER SHOULD BE KEPT IN THE DEFAULT DIRECTORY OF YOUR SERVER APPLICATION FORM WHICH IS WILL ACCESS IT.

 ### Note -
-       INSTALL FLASK FIRST USING pip command
+       INSTALL FLASK FIRST
-       TO CREATE A NEW PROJECT FOLLOW  - https://www.jetbrains.com/help/pycharm/creating-flask-project.html
+       TO CREATE A NEW PROJECT FOLLOW [THIS -](https://www.jetbrains.com/help/pycharm/creating-flask-project.html)
        INSTALL ALL THE REQUIRED MODULES FOR APPLYING ML ALGORITHMS FIRST